Fun, Catchy Music for Speech Therapy

 What Parents Are Saying

 "This has made helping my little one to learn new words so much fun.
 Not only are the songs enjoyable to listen to, but they actually do what they say they do.
-Not long after listening to Open and modeling that word, my daughter started saying it on her own."
+Not long after listening to Open and saying that word more, my daughter started saying it on her own."

 Liz, Mom to Scarlett (19 mo)